NZenitram/adhoc-slcsp/COMMENTS.md

 ```

 The test suite takes about four and a half minutes to run.
 This is the result of parsing the CSVs to create data objects that match the required parameters to complete the `slcsp.csv`.
 A future iteration may include persisting the CSV data in a database, and then parsing the data out using SQL queries.
-I choose to run everything in pure Ruby deliberately to show that I understand the nuance of the language without using libraries and frameworks.
+I choose to run everything in pure Ruby deliberately to show that I understand the nuances of the language without using libraries and frameworks.